How To Write Job Ads That Work [Examples and 3 Templates]

 Some jobs are just hard to fill, right?

 You post the ad to as many job boards as you can, you spend more and more money on promotion, and just don't get good responses.
-You may even end up hiring a recruiter or a headhunter, eventually spending way more than you wanted to fill the job.
+You may even end up hiring a recruiter or a headhunter, eventually spending way more than you wanted to fill your job vacancy.

 What if there was a better way?